 Yes.
 All PDFs posted publicly must meet accessibility standards.

-The best first step is to ensure original source (i.e. Word or Google Docs) is accessible using Word accessibility tool or Grackle Docs if possible.
-Check out documentation on Accessible Word Documents and Accessible Google Docs for more details.
+The best first step is to ensure the original source (i.e., Word or Google Docs) is accessible using the Word accessibility tool or Grackle Docs.
+Check out the documentation on Accessible Word Documents and Accessible Google Docs for more details.
 After resolving all flagged accessibility issues in the original source, export the new accessible PDF.
-This will reduce the need to remediate existing PDF.
+This will reduce the need to remediate existing PDFs.

 The plan is to also work with a vendor for PDF remediation, with student staff assisting via CommonLook.